coq/coq/dev/ci/docker/README.md

 The steps to generate a new Docker image are:
 - Update the `CACHEKEY` variable in .gitlab-ci.yml with the date and md5.
-- Submit the change in a PR.
-This triggers a Gitlab CI run that immediately fails, as the Docker image is missing and the `SKIP_DOCKER` default value prevents rebuilding the image.
+- Submit the change in a PR. coqbot will detect that the Dockerfile has changed and will trigger a pipeline build with `SKIP_DOCKER` set to `false`.
-- Run a new pipeline on Gitlab with that PR branch (e.g. "pr-99999"), using the green "Run pipeline" button on the [web interface](https://gitlab.com/coq/coq/pipelines), with the `SKIP_DOCKER` environment variable set to `false`.
 This will run a `docker-boot` process, and once completed, a new Docker image will be available in the container registry, with the name set in `CACHEKEY`.
 - Any pipeline with the same `CACHEKEY` will now automatically reuse that image without rebuilding it from scratch.

-In case you do not have the rights to run Gitlab CI pipelines, you should ask the ci-maintainers Github team to do it for you.

 ## Manual Building